A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

-If $\nu < n$ and $p\neq q$ in the last line then automatically at least one $q^i > p^i$ (see also Lemma~\ref{lem:intC}).
-If $\nu=n$ this inequality follows already from the first line.
+If $p\neq q$ then automatically at least one $q^i > p^i$ (see also Lemma~\ref{lem:onneg}).
 Analogous characterizations hold for timelike and lightlike with all $>$ and at least one $=$ compared to the above, respectively (recall that lightlike means $q-p \in \partial C$).